NickolasB98/aws-serverless-project/README.md

 **AWS Lambda Functions:**

 **Batch Data Lambda:** This serverless function triggers upon new weather data batches arriving from the API.
-It likely pre-processes and prepares the data before sending it to the Kinesis Firehose for streaming.
+It pre-processes and prepares the data before sending it to the Kinesis Firehose for streaming.

 <img width="668" alt="image" src="https://github.com/NickolasB98/aws_severless_project/assets/157819544/1903f229-5e12-44b4-98af-e9d8160c2984">